Constituents of the Shoulder Joint

 - Rhomboid minor muscle originates from the spinous processes of C7–T1 as well as the nuchal ligaments and inserts into the medial border of the scapula superiorly.
 It retracts the scapula, working antagonistically to the serratus anterior muscle.
 It also attaches the scapula to the thoracic wall, as well as helping in the rotation.
 This muscle is innervated by the dorsal scapular nerve.

-Scapulohumeral muscles are a group of 7 muscles that assist in stabilizing the glenohumeral joint by connecting the humerus to the scapula.
+Scapulohumeral muscles are a group of 9 muscles that assist in stabilizing the glenohumeral joint by connecting the humerus to the scapula.
+These are the deltoid, coracobrachialis, the short and long heads of the biceps brachii, teres major and minor, infraspinatus, supraspinatus, subscapularis, and the long head of the triceps brachii.

 Rotator cuff muscles are a group of 4 muscles that work to stabilize the shoulder joint during its movements.
 For example, during abduction of the arm, it is the rotator cuff muscles that prevent detachment of the head of the humerus from the glenoid cavity as the deltoid muscle works to elevate the arm.
 This mechanism is known as ‘concavity compression’.